asmagill/hammerspoon_asm/toolbar/README.md

 hs._asm.toolbar
 ===============

+***Documentation out of date: expect updates soon which will include new group definition syntax and searchField support.***

 Create and manipulate toolbars which can be attached to the Hammerspoon console or hs.webview objects.

 ### Toolbar Basics